30 animals thriving in extreme environments

 The Arctic winter is even more challenging for animals that can't fly.
 Caribou migrate only modest distances, and polar bears carry on hunting with dense fur and other adaptations safeguarding them against the cold.
 While there are animals that hibernate in cozy places, the Siberian salamander is among creatures that can freeze solid and thaw out, ready to breed in the spring.

 Though the vast majority of life on Earth depends on photosynthesis powered by sunlight, deep in the oceans there are communities of creatures relying on the heat and chemicals of super-heated emissions from submarine vents.
-Rocks below ground may also host tiny life forms, like worms that hunt bacteria within damp crevices.
+Life has even found a way beneath the ocean—research published in October 2024 revealed the presence of certain tube worms and mussels in what's known as a subseafloor habitat.

 German cockroach and American cockroach